armcknight/forgery/README.md

 - pull with rebase to replay current local topic branch commits onto latest upstream default branch, stashing uncommitted changes
 - move repos/gists between public/private directories in case those permissions are switched by the upstream owner
 - collect and print errors instread of failing out of the script

+## Known Issues

+- If the original version of a forked repo is removed, certain operations can fail (like querying for its topics/language to tag the repo directory, or syncing from upstream).